Home

 MOUNTAIN CODE OF CONDUCT

-Code adopted under the Act respecting safety in sports (chapter S-3.1)
+Code adopted under the Act respecting safety in recreation and sports (

 This Code applies to all persons practising snow sports.